FastQCS3-direct/fastqcs3/README.md

 #### Installing Miniconda
 You can follow the instructions [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) to install Miniconda.

-#### Updating Miniconda
+#### Updating Miniconda and Installing Zip/Unzip
 `conda update conda`
+`sudo apt-get install zip unzip`

 #### Creating the FastQCS3 Environment from this Repo
 Once you have Miniconda, you can create an environment using the provided environment.yml file contained in this repo and the following command.

 `conda env create -n fastqcs3 --file environment.yml`

 Due to the size of the QIIME2 package, creating the environment can take awhile.
-Once it has finished, activate your environment through `conda activate fastqcs3`
+Once it has finished, activate your environment through `conda activate fastqcs3`.

 You can deactivate at any time using `conda deactivate`.